Chip Design For Wearables

 How Can Chip Design for Wearables Be Optimized?

-What are the Future Trends in Chip Design for Wearables?
+What Are the Future Trends in Chip Design for Wearables?

 Accelerate [Chip Design] processes with seamless collaboration across agile teams.